 $

 where $\mu$ is the population mean of breaking strength of a bundle of wool fibers.
-Suppose that a sample of 17 wool fiber bundles is obtained and their breaking strengths are measured.
-Suppose that the sample mean $\bar{X}$ = 300.41 and the sample standard deviation is $S$ = 37.07.
-Use the significance level $\alpha = 0.1$, and find the correct statement.
+Suppose that a sample of 13 wool fiber bundles is obtained and their breaking strengths are measured.
+For what values of the $t$-statistic $T$ does the experimenter reject the null hypothesis with significance level $\alpha = 0.1$?

 $\displaystyle H_0: \: \mu = 0.9$ versus $\displaystyle H_A: \: \mu > 0.9